BeyondQuality/beyondquality/research/public_speaking.md

 @maaretp: I have learned a lot and many people could learn from what I did so far, and I am not done learning.

+@rytmar: When you create talk you really need to think it.
+Not just the content, but also on how to say the things.
+The same is when you publish a book.

 ### 6. Fixing social awkwardness